Hey there, lovebirds! Many people have been asking for Korean love phrases that they can use when dating Koreans.

 |Will you be my boyfriend/girlfriend?||uri sagwillaeyo?|

 You’ll notice a phrase about using KakaoTalk.
 KakaoTalk is a smartphone chat app that is the preferred app for residents of Korea.
 If you don’t use it yet, get on it and learn the ins-and-outs pronto!
 It could be just the boost your love life needs.

 Kind & Caring Korean Compliments

-These compliments will help you express your love or admiration for your date or significant other.
+These compliments will help you express your love or admiration and care for your date or significant other.
 He or she will appreciate your sincerity and kindness!
 If you’re close with that person, you can drop the 요 at the end of the compliments.
 Dropping the 요 is a more informal way of saying the phrase.

 |You are handsome!||jal saenggyeosseoyo!|